Why More People Need to Be Talking About How Palm Oil is Damaging the Environment

 Demand contributes to deforestation

 If palm oil has so many benefits, what makes it so bad for the earth?
 “Palm oil grows in tropical rainforests, and the uncontrolled clearing of these forests for conventional palm oil plantations has led to widespread loss of these irreplaceable and biodiverse-rich forests,” shares the WWF.
 The production of palm oil was responsible for 8 percent of the world’s deforestation between 1990 and 2008, reports the BBC—and the demand for the now-ubiquitous oil has only grown in the decade-plus since then.
-To understand how serious a problem it is, consider these wild animals that became endangered in 2019.

 The demand for palm oil may cause more animals to go extinct